Candl3-ca/VRC_utility/README.md

-A dead vrchat mod that has a button test and a hdie over distance mod
+A dead vrchat mod that has a button test and a hide over distance feauture